Possed/CV/README.md

 I am passionate about problem solving, logical and structured thinking - using logic and reasoning to identify the strenghts and weaknesses of alternative solutions, conclusions or approaches to problems.

-TDD - avoids tedious and time-consuming searching for errors in code; number of bugs is reduced, maintability is enhanced and productivity is incresead - benefits for both programmers and businesses
+TDD - avoids tedious and time-consuming searching for errors in code; number of bugs is reduced, maintability is enhanced and productivity is incresead - benefits for both programmers and businesses.

 Feedback - always an oportunity to reflect on how you are doing things and how you can improve.